stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 Additionally the application is continually queueing up rendering work without checking whether it actually completes (which can be seen if one watches the memory usage).

-To resolve both of these issues we introduce the second synchronisation mechanism known as a _fence_ which can be used to synchronise Vulkan and application code:
+To resolve both of these issues we introduce the second synchronisation mechanism known as a _fence_ which is used to synchronise between Vulkan and application code:

 ```java
 public class Fence extends AbstractVulkanObject {